Two-day, face-to-face course.

-This course is for managers, key workers, case managers, clinicians and frontline staff in disability and community services
+This course was for managers, key workers, case managers, clinicians and frontline staff in disability and community services

-Note: Future Disability Justice Project courses will build on this course to focus on:
+Note: Many other Disability Justice Project courses built on this course to focus on:

-This practical 2-day course will provide participants with the knowledge, skills and contacts they need to be able to effectively support a defendant with cognitive disability in their interactions with police, legal representatives and the courts.
+This practical two-day course provided participants with the knowledge, skills and contacts they need to be able to effectively support a defendant with cognitive disability in their interactions with police, legal representatives and the courts.

-The course is interactive and will build on the experience of participants.
+The course was interactive and built on the experience of participants.

 - Common pitfalls for people with cognitive disability in the criminal justice system